Sand, sunshine, surfing, and scholarships in Florida attract many college students to America’s third most populous state.

 3. B. Harold Farmer Scholarship Fund

-The Florida City and County Management Association (FCCMA) has created three scholarships in Florida, including the $2,500 B. Harold Farmer Scholarship Fund to honor the municipal manager’s 25-year career.
-Eligibility criteria requires enrolling full-time in an accredited public administration, government, public affairs, or public policy at a Florida-based university to reach career aspirations in city management.
-Applications to these Florida scholarships must include a resume, official transcript, two-page essay, and recommendation letters.
+The Florida City and County Management Association offers three scholarships in Florida.
+Among these is the $2,500 B. Harold Farmer Scholarship Fund.
+It honors the municipal manager’s 25-year career.
+Eligibility criteria requires enrolling full-time in an accredited Florida-based university.
+Eligible majors include, public administration, government, public affairs, and public policy.
+All these majors are preparations for careers in city management.
+Applications to these Florida scholarships must include a resume and official transcript.
+Applicants will write and submit and essay and two letters of recommendation.

 Contact